infinitechris/PineBookProArchSetup/README.md

        shutdown -h now
 # EMMC Setup
 Whew!
 That part is done.
 From here in you **will** need a live internet connection.

-I'll document how I handle this with my dongle, but your solution likely varies.
+I **highly** recommend connecting via SSH for this section as there is a key signiture we will be verifying against.
+This will be covered in advance of the relevant step.

+That said it's not 100% needed as I've completed this install manually typing in commands to be run quite a bit in the past with moderate levels of success!

+## Updating Arch on MicroSD
 You will need to select the MicroSD to boot from for this section.

 When you're ready, power back up, then press `ESC` when the prompt on the bottom of your screen shows up.